dreamportdev/Osdev-Notes/98_Drivers/Framebuffer.md

-# Framebuffer
+# Video Output and Framebuffer

+One of the first thing we want to do is make our Operating System capable of producing some kind of screen output, even if not strictly necessary (there can be different ways to debug our OS behaviour while developing), it can be useful sometime to visualize something in real time, and probably especially if at the beginning of our project, is probably very motivating having our os print a nice logo, or write some fancy text.

+As per many other parts there are different way to produce output on the screen, in this book we are covering only the framebuffer, but below is a short list of some of the available modes

+* If you are in real mode (16 bits) there is an interrupt that can be used print characters/strings, and you have the possibility to use other interrupts to draw pixels and ui on the screen.
+* The legacy VGA driver, if your os is targeting old hardware (ie x86-32) and don't care to have a gui, this is probably the simplest and easiest approach.
+It's very easy to implement, the VGA memory starts at 0xb800, and the screen is composed by 80 columns and 25 rows, each cell contains one character.
+Each characters is represented by two bytes, one for the ascii code of the character, and the other for the color.
+* On many systems (old and modern)  the framebuffer can be used, that is covered by this chapter
+* If the operating system is using UEFI, the GOP mode can be used.

+In this guide we cover the Framebuffer, since it is probably the one most widely supported on systems that are at least 32bits.

+## Setting framebuffer (using grub)

-One way to enable framebuffer is asking grub to do it.
+One way to enable framebuffer is asking grub to do it (this can be done also using uefi but it is not covered in this chapter).

-## Setting framebuffer using grub

-To enable framebuffer using grub, you need to add the relevant tag in the multiboot2 header.
+To enable it, you need to add the relevant tag in the multiboot2 header.
-So in the tag section you need to add:
+Simply we just need to add in the tag section a new item, like the one below, to request to grub to enable the framebuffer if avaiable, with the requested configuration:

 ```assembly
 framebuffer_tag_start: